-He (peace and blessings of Allah be upon him) was very insistent that the knife used for sacrifice must be very sharp.
-The knife should not be sharpened in the front of the animal.
+decency.
+He was very insistent that the knife used for sacrifice must be very sharp.
+The knife should not be sharpened in front of the animal.
 The slaughter should not take place in front of other animals.
-Prophet Muhammad (peace and blessings of Allah be upon him) said:

-'Indeed Allah has prescribed good (Ihsan) in all things.
+The Prophet Muhammad said, 'Indeed Allah has prescribed good (iḥsān) in all things.
 So when you kill, kill well.
-When you sacrifice, sacrifice well.
-Let each one of you sharpen his blade and let him spare suffering to the animal he slaughters' (Imam al-Nawawi's Forty Hadith).
+Where you sacrifice, sacrifice well.
+Let each one of you sharpen his blade and let him spare suffering to the animal he slaughters.'4